- The most common little black bugs found on dogs are fleas but other bugs can look similar.

 Fleas are the most common dog skin parasite and are large enough to be seen without a microscope.
 If your dog only has a few fleas, it might be tough to find them.
 You can also look for flea “dirt” which looks like black sand in the fur which turns red if dabbed with a wet tissue (it’s actually flea poop).

 Fleas cause a lot of scratching and are worse during warm seasons.
-There are many ways to get rid of them, including gentler natural methods.
+There are many safe and effective ways to get rid of them.
 Don’t forget to treat all of your pets, your home and your yard if you want to beat fleas.
-Get more advice for fighting fleas naturally in my article on the topic linked at the end of this article.

 Ticks range in size from about 1/32 of an inch all the way to 1+ inches when engorged.
 The small ones are often called “seed ticks” and I’ve seen dogs with literally dozens of them.

-Ticks are probably the second most common external parasite we see on dogs.
-These creepy guys can transmit blood parasites to dogs and humans, so it’s really important to get rid of them A.S.A.P.!
+Ticks are the second most common external parasite we see on dogs.
+Ticks can transmit blood parasites to dogs and humans, so it’s really important to get rid of them A.S.A.P.!

-There are other mites that come from birds and rodents that look blacker than Cheyletiella.
-It’s possible they can infect your dog, but it is not a common occurrence.
+Other mites that come from birds and rodents usually look blacker than Cheyletiella.
+It’s possible for bird or rodent mites to infect your dog, but it is not a common problem.